Signs of Anxiety in Dogs

 Changes in Bodily Functions

-If your dog is experiencing anxiety he may have the sudden urge to go to the bathroom.
+If your dog is experiencing anxiety, he may have a sudden urge to go to the bathroom.
 If your dog urinates right after meeting a new doggie friend, he may be marking his territory and reacting to anxious feelings.
-If your pup is refusing food or is having a loss of bowel functions it maybe an indication of stress.
+If your pup is refusing food or is having a loss of bowel function, it may be an indication of stress.

 Boredom